h73krishnan/core-javascript-projects/Projects/2 addition app/README.md

 - There should be form and then onclick submit()
 - This refreshes the page when the submit function is executed
 ## event.preventDefault()
-- The form sends the request to the browser
+- The form sends the request to the browser and browser refresh as default
-- It is showing
+- we need to prevent that
-## preventDefault()
+## why event is crossed

 # Common Errors
 ## getElementsById is not a function